-2.2 THE RIGHTS AND DUTIES OF PREGNANT WOMEN WITH REGARD TO CHILD SUPPORT
+2.2 THE RIGHTS AND DUTIES OF PREGNANT WOMEN WITH REGARD TO CHILD SUPPORT of the gestational period she experienced.

 Law 11804/08 recognizes the granting of pregnancy maintenance by the pregnant woman in the first instance as the direct link to maintaining the life of the unborn child while in her womb.